mt-67/based-infra-skelet/README.md

 ## Infrastructure Descriptions

-The infrastructure skeleton was created in terraform with vpc in 3 zones private and public, the cluster is deployed in **private subnets** The endpoint of the control plane is **private**.
+The infrastructure was created in terraform with vpc in 3 zones private and public, the cluster is deployed in private subnets.
+The endpoint of the control plane is private.
 The NAT Gateway is on the same public subnet as the Internet Gateway and all 3 private subnets have access to it.
-The public modules used are terraform-aws-modules/vpc and terraform-aws-modules/eks from Terraform Registry.No working nodes yet; this is a basic phase (stub configuration).
+The public modules used are terraform-aws-modules/vpc and terraform-aws-modules/eks from Terraform Registry.
+I've created 0 nodes, because scale up when first microservice is deployed (stub configuration).

 Terraform validate for this infrastructure was successful (screenshot attached)